 \section{Conclusion}

-This paper investigated linear and non-linear precoding schemes for near-field multiuser MISO communications, comparing Zero-Forcing and Dirty Paper Coding with emphasis on closely-spaced user scenarios.
+This paper investigates linear and non-linear precoding schemes for near-field multiuser MISO communications, comparing Zero-Forcing and Dirty Paper Coding with an emphasis on closely spaced user scenarios.
 Our analysis reveals that DPC consistently outperforms ZF, with rate region area improvements of $147.20\%$ in co-linear and $22.77\%$ in coplanar user configurations.
-The performance gap between DPC and ZF depends critically on user spacing $s$ and distance $D$ from the BS: the difference decreases as users move farther apart or away from the BS.
-Array size also plays a role—distance $D$ dominates for small UPAs while spacing $s$ becomes more important for large arrays.
-DPC’s key advantage lies in its interference pre-cancellation, avoiding the power penalty that limits ZF under spatial correlation.
+The performance gap between DPC and ZF depends critically on user spacing $\Delta$ and distance $d$ from the BS: the difference decreases as users move farther apart or away from the BS.
+Array size also plays a role—distance $d$ dominates for small UPAs while spacing $\Delta$ becomes more important for large arrays.
+DPC's key advantage lies in its interference pre-cancellation, avoiding the power penalty that limits ZF under spatial correlation.
 As users move closer, ZF suffers from inflated precoder norms and reduced sum-rates, while DPC sustains strong effective channels via successive encoding, albeit with asymmetric user rates.
-Despite its higher complexity, DPC’s robustness in correlated near-field scenarios makes it a strong candidate for future dense deployments.
+Despite its higher complexity, DPC's robustness in correlated near-field scenarios makes it a strong candidate for future dense deployments.